Ramprasad-Group/polyga/README.md

 I wanted to replicate the way evolution occurs in nature.
 I thought it would be more fun to implement with the idea that the land you are in can affect a species' evolution, and the nation they live in can affect culture.
-For instance, people living in Australia have higher rates of skin cancer (mutation rate), and people in the U.S. are (typically) punctual (culture).
+For instance, people living in Australia typically have higher rates of skin cancer (mutation rate), and people in the U.S. are (typically) monogamous (number of parents in a family).

 ### How do I know which chromosomes are which?
 If you create your own dna list, you should keep access to it and refer back